 In 2009, the Alabama State Bar appointed Stacey to be Chair of a Task Force to study the creation of an Entertainment and Sports Law section.
 In 2010, the Intellectual Property Section expanded to become the Intellectual Property, Entertainment and Sports Law Section.
 Stacey chaired the Section in 2012 and 2013 and served as the Editor of the Intellectual Property, Entertainment and Sports Law Section Newsletter during that time.

-In addition to practicing law, Stacey is an award winning screenwriter and producer.
+In addition to practicing law, Stacey is an award winning screenwriter, director and producer.
+She recently completed production on her directorial debut, CHERRY, starring Virginia Newcomb.
 Her debut film, THE SIBLING CODE (wrote/produced), screened at nearly a dozen festivals, including Nantucket Film Festival, BendFilm Festival and Cucalorus Film Festival.
 The comedy stars Amy Okuda (ATYPCIAL), Jonathan Lisecki (GAYBY) and Amy Hill (Crazy Ex-Girlfriend), and was directed by former Sundance Film Festival programmer, Roberta Marie Munroe.

 She has several other projects in development and is in production on a short documentary about the history of pie throwing in film, which she is writing, directing and producing.